TadaTeruki/worley-particle/README.md

 # pworley

-A Simple Worley Noise Generator written in Rust.
+A simple worley noise generator written in rust.

 pworley does: